RobustSleepNet: Transfer learning for automated sleep staging at scale

 For both studies, we use the FPZ-Cz, Pz-Oz, and the EOG derivations.
 To compare with the literature, we consider the following subsets at evaluation time: SC-39 (the first 39 records from the SC study), SC-153 (all the 153 records from the SC study), and ST (the 44 records of the ST study).
 In previous works, two evaluation setups were described.
-The base setup where for each night, only epochs in-between 30 minutes before the first non-wake epoch and 30 minutes after the last non-wake epoch are used \cite{supratak2017deepsleepnet} \cite{perslev2019utime}.
+In the base setup, only epochs in-between 30 minutes before the first non-wake epoch and 30 minutes after the last non-wake epoch are used \cite{supratak2017deepsleepnet} \cite{perslev2019utime}.
 The in-bed setup where only epochs between lights-off and lights-on time are considered \cite{sleep_edf_processing} \cite{MultipleChannelTrasnferLearning}.

-\textbf{MrOS :} \cite{MROS1} \cite{MROS2} \cite{MROS3} MrOS is a child study analyzing the link between osteoporotic Fractures and sleep.
+\textbf{MrOS :} \cite{MrOS1} \cite{MrOS2} \cite{MrOS3} MrOS is a child study analyzing the link between osteoporotic Fractures and sleep.
 The nights were scored by sleep experts from six different sleep centers according to the AASM standard.
-We consider the 586 nights from the second Sleep Study MrOS-2 with EEG, EMG and EOG derivations.
+We consider the 586 nights from the second Sleep Study MrOS-2 with EEG, EMG, and EOG derivations.